Modeling User Preferences as Distributions for Optimal Transport-Based Cross-Domain Recommendation under Non-Overlapping Settings: Abstract

 \section{Abstract}

-Cross-Domain Recommender(CDR) Systems are designed to transfer knowledge from dense to sparse domain, alleviating data sparsity and cold-start problems in conventional single-domain recommendation methods.
-While many existing cross-domain methods rely on overlapping users or items to establish connections between domains, this assumption is not always satisfied in real-world recommendation systems.
-This leads to the need for non-overlapping cross-domain recommendation systems, which do not require any overlapping users or items between domains.
+Cross-domain recommender (CDR) systems aim to transfer knowledge from data-rich domains to data-sparse ones, alleviating sparsity and cold-start issues present in conventional single-domain recommenders.
+However, many CDR approaches rely on overlapping users or items to establish explicit cross-domain connections, which is unrealistic in practice.
+Moreover, most methods represent user preferences as fixed discrete vectors, limiting their ability to capture the fine-grained and multi-aspect nature of user interests.

-Conducting non-overlapping cross-domain recommendation is challenging due to the following issues: 1) the absence of overlapping information like same users or items prevents us from building bridge between domains directly.
-2) the discrepancy between the distribution of different domains heavily affects the performance of cross-domain recommendation.
-Furthermore, most existing recommender systems represent user preferences with discrete vectors, which struggle to capture the fine-grained and multi-faceted nature of user interests.

-To address these challenges, we propose DUP-OT (Distributional User Preferences with Optimal Transport), a novel framework for non-overlapping CDR problem.
-DUP-OT comprises three stages: (1) a Shared Preprocessing stage that encodes users and items from both domains via review-based embeddings and reduces dimensionality using an autoencoder; (2) a User GMM Weight Learning stage that models user preferences as weighted combinations over a set of Gaussian components in each domain; and (3) a Cross-domain Rating Prediction stage, where optimal transport is applied to align Gaussian components across domains, enabling user's preference transfer from source to target domain.
+To address these limitations, we propose DUP-OT (Distributional User Preferences with Optimal Transport), a novel framework for non-overlapping CDR.
+DUP-OT consists of three stages: (1) a shared preprocessing module that extracts review-based embeddings using a unified sentence encoder and autoencoder; (2) a user preference modeling module that represents each user's interests as a Gaussian Mixture Model (GMM) over item embeddings; and (3) an optimal-transport-based alignment module that matches Gaussian components across domains, enabling effective preference transfer for target-domain rating prediction.

-Extensive experiments on Amazon review datasets demonstrate that DUP-OT is effective in mitigating domain discrepancy and outperforms state-of-the-art baselines under the non-overlapping CDR setting.
-Code is available at \url{https://github.com/XiaoZY2000/DUP-OT}.
+Experiments on Amazon Review datasets show that DUP-OT outperforms single-domain baselines even without source-domain data, and achieves lower RMSE than the cross-domain baseline TDAR under strictly non-overlapping training settings, demonstrating its effectiveness in reducing large prediction errors for cold-start users.
+The implementation is available at \url{https://github.com/XiaoZY2000/dup-ot}.

 \keywords{Cross-Domain Recommendation \and Non-overlapping Users \and Gaussian Mixture Model (GMM) \and Optimal Transport \and Cold-start Problem}